How We Did It

 retain employees directly from Brighton’s rich talent pool.

 As Brighton city centre’s highest-quality workspace, the Office

 features stunning specifications, including a wrap-around terrace and

 glazed penthouse office, a city-leading sustainability rating (BREEAM

 “Excellent”), WiredScore Platinum-rated digital connectivity, and

-benefits from a ground floor that will play host to a variety of
+benefits from a street level that will play host to a variety of

 independent businesses – from restaurants and cafés to studios and

 workshops.
 All creating an employment ecosystem that will have a